 But they do make for great mess-free oral sex

-That said, if you really want to go for it with a cup in, Chapman recommends having oral sex.
-“Not only does it feel amazing (all the blood flow in your vagina makes things extra sensitive and pleasurable), you and your partner don’t have to be concerned over period leakage if that bothers you.”
+That said, if you really want to go for it with a cup in, Cathy Chapman, president of Lunette (a company that makes menstrual cups) tells SheKnows that she recommends having oral sex: “Not only does it feel amazing (all the blood flow in your vagina makes things extra sensitive and pleasurable), you and your partner don’t have to be concerned over period leakage if that bothers you.”

 Practice makes perfect